 How to work out what your desired salary should be

-So, as a positive alternative, I suggested that instead of answering the question “What’s your current salary?” with an inflated figure, you should focus your response on what your ‘desired’ salary is.
+So, as a positive alternative, instead of answering the question “What’s your current salary?” with an inflated figure, focus your response on what your ‘desired’ salary is.
 Here, we’ll cover how you can determine what this figure should be.

 - Refer to salary guides: Your first port of call should be consulting an up-to-date salary guide.
-Here at Hays, we publish annual salary guides for the majority of the countries in which we operate.
-These guides are carefully designed and updated annually to give you an insight into typical salaries for your role specific to location and industry.
+Here at Hays, we publish an annual salary guide to give you an insight into typical salaries for your role specific to location and industry.

-- Speak to a recruitment consultant: A specialist recruiter who focuses on your area of expertise will have an in-depth knowledge of salaries in your industry.
-As it’s their job to speak to both employers and candidates on a daily basis, they will be able to provide an accurate barometer of what you can hope to earn, based on your skills, experience and relevant qualifications.
+- Speak to a recruitment consultant: A specialist recruiter who focuses on your area of expertise will have an in-depth knowledge of salaries in your field.
+They speak to both employers and candidates daily and can provide an accurate barometer of what you can hope to earn based on your skills, experience and qualifications.

-- Ask your network: Ask yourself who you already know in a similar role who you also know well enough to ask about current compensation trends.
+- Ask your network: Ask yourself who you already know in a similar role who could share current compensation trends.
 You may find a great deal of advice and experience is only a phone call, friendly chat or LinkedIn private message away.

 - Research salaries on job boards: You can also compare similar roles and salaries by reviewing advertisements on job boards.